The Ultimate Family Day Out In Brighton

 Children will love this unique narrow gauge railway with its vintage railcars and stations.

 Brighton Sea Life Centre is the World’s oldest aquarium, and can be found in the Victorian splendour of Marine Parade and just across from Brighton Pier.
 It’s one of Brighton’s most popular family attractions, housing over 1500 species including sharks, sting rays and turtles.
 Brighton Sea Life Centre have a total of 57 exhibits overall, so there is sure to be a favourite for everyone.
 From interactive rock pools where children can touch crabs and starfish through to the UK’s first glass bottom boat and submarine tunnel where you can get a real underwater view of the action.

-A chance to sit back for a while and rest your weary feet!
+A chance to slow the pace for a while and rest your weary feet!
 This is a must do family experience.
 Children love the excitement of being up so high and you can see the city’s stunning coastline and famous landmarks.
-The fully air conditioned capsules have a commentary by local resident Steve Coogan too.
-Buy your tickets online and save 10%.
+A must-do experience!

 Just next to Brighton Wheel and ranked as one of the Top 10 Visitor Attractions in the UK, Brighton Pier is an eclectic mix of the brilliant tackiness of a funfair coupled with classic Victorian style.
 A favourite with every visitor to Brighton, especially the children.
 Brighton Pier offers some world class rides, packed with fun and thrills for all ages.
 No visit to Brighton could possibly be complete without indulging in some fish n’ chips.
 There’s no better place to eat them than the Palm Court Restaurant.
 Recently cited by Heston Blumenthal as the “Spiritual Home” of fish and chips, this family restaurant also boasts the Brighton seascape as your dining room view.